Hesperides

 In Greek mythology, the Hesperides (/hɛˈspɛrɪdiːz/; Ἑσπερίδες, [hesperídes]) are the nymphs of evening and golden light of sunsets, who were the "Daughters of the Evening" or "Nymphs of the West".
-They were also called the Atlantides (Ἀτλαντίδες) from their reputed father, the Titan Atlas.
+They were also called the Atlantides (Ἀτλαντίδες) from their reputed father, Atlas.

 Etymology

 The name means originating from Hesperos (evening).
 Hesperos, or Vesper in Latin, is the origin of the name Hesperus, the evening star (i.e. the planet Venus) as well as having a shared root with the English word "west".

 Mythology

 The nymphs of the evening

 Ordinarily, the Hesperides number three, like the other Greek triads (the Three Graces and the Three Fates).
 "Since the Hesperides themselves are mere symbols of the gifts the apples embody, they cannot be actors in a human drama.
 Their abstract, interchangeable names are a symptom of their impersonality", classicist Evelyn Byrd Harrison has observed.

-They are sometimes portrayed as the evening daughters of Night (Nyx) either alone, or with Darkness (Erebus), in accord with the way Eos in the farthermost east, in Colchis, is the daughter of the titan Hyperion.
-The Hesperides are also listed as the daughters of Atlas, and Hesperis or of Phorcys and Ceto or of Zeus and Themis.
+They are sometimes portrayed as the evening daughters of Night (Nyx), either alone, or with Darkness (Erebus), in accord with the way Eos in the farthermost east, in Colchis, is the daughter of the titan Hyperion.
+The Hesperides are also listed as the daughters of Atlas and Hesperis, or of Phorcys and Ceto, or of Zeus and Themis.
 In a Roman literary source, the nymphs are simply said to be the daughters of Hesperus, embodiment of the "west".

 Nevertheless, among the names given to them, though never all at once, there were either three, four, or seven Hesperides.
 Apollonius of Rhodes gives the number of three with their names as Aigle, Erytheis, and Hespere (or Hespera).
 Hyginus in his preface to the Fabulae names them as Aegle, Hesperie, and Aerica.
 In another source, they are named Aegle, Arethusa, and Hesperethusa, the three daughters of Hesperus.